cse110-fa22-group9/Team9Repository/admin/Team_Logs/main-documentation.md

 #### main.js
 Document that get all the data from localStorage and create small show or movie card base on the data.
 #### movie-show-subpage.js
+Document that starts the function calls to generate the expanded cards
 #### smallMovieCard.js
 #### smallShowCard.js
 #### tools.js